prestoaghitato/plc_lsg/README.md

-# plc_lsg
-Essay for Philosophy in Language and Cognition course, Universitat Barcelona, 2018/19
+# Philosophy of Language and Cognition – Final Essay
+Universitat Barcelona, 2018/19

+How does delayed introduction of signals influence convergence speed in Lewis Signalling Games?